myDiamondsDancing/netcomm/The_way_of_thinking.md

             rg.uniform(low=0.2, high=0.6)
         )
 ```
-I don't need to define `net.edges[channel]['a']` in if/else, because I can define it before if/else construction thus:
+I don't need to define `net.edges[channel]['a']` in if/else, because I can define it before if/else construction, thus:
 ```python
 # set parameters of community channels
 for channel in net.edges: